sachindae/sachindae.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 1st-year Masters student studying Computer Science at UC San Diego.
-My primary research interests are the intersection of computer vision and NLP, as well as applications of deep learning to music-related tasks.
-All my work on vision and langauge is jointly advised by [Prof. Hao Su](http://ai.ucsd.edu/~haosu/) and [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/).
-Additionally, I have been working with [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on optical music recognition.
+I'm a computer scientist who is especially passionate about artifical intelligence.
+My primary research interests are music-related tasks and the intersection of computer vision and NLP.
+While in school, I worked with [Prof. Hao Su](http://ai.ucsd.edu/~haosu/) and
+[Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on zero-shot learning for vision by using large language models.
+Additionally, I worked with [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on optical music recognition, which can be described as OCR for music.

-Previously, I have interned at NVIDIA and mCube, and received my bachelor's degree in Computer Science from UC San Diego.
+Previously, I have interned at Amazon, NVIDIA and mCube, and received my master's and bachelor's degrees in Computer Science from UC
+San Diego.